patrickkunka/mixitup/docs/mixitup.Config.animation.md

 ## Overview

-A group of configurable properties relating to MixItUp's animation and effects options.
+A group of properties defining MixItUp's animation and effects settings.

 ## Members